bjucps/cps360-ostep-projects/concurrency-xv6-threads/README.md

 thread_create(void (*start_routine)(void *, void *), void *arg1, void *arg2)`
 routine.
 This routine should call `malloc()` to create a new user stack, use `clone()` to create the child thread and get it running.
-It returns the newly created PID to the parent and 0 to the child (if successful), -1 otherwise.
+It returns the newly created PID to the parent (if successful), -1 otherwise.
 An `int thread_join()` call should also be created, which calls the underlying `join()` system call, frees the user stack, and then returns.
 It returns the waited-for PID (when successful), -1 otherwise.